bugthesystem/distrox/README.md

 ### Entries don't fit into default mem-block
 For the big entries (k + v + headers > 64 KB), the below approach implemented:
-* Split entry into smaller parts where it can fit into the default memory-block (64KB in our case)
+* Split entry into smaller fragments where it can fit into the default memory-block (64KB in our case)
-* Calculate the key for each entry-value-chunk by using chunk number and value hash and store the entry-value-chunk in the cache with the calculated key
+* Calculate the key for each fragment by using fragment index and the value hash and store the fragment in the cache with the calculated key
-* Store the entry-value-hash, and the entry-value-length as a new value with the actual key (when the entry requested, the stored value will be processed to find out the parts of the actual entry value)
+* Store the value-hash, and the value-length as a new value (meta-value) with the actual key (when the entry requested, the stored value (meta-value) will be processed to find out the fragments of the actual value)
 * Fragmented entry flag for the "meta entry" is set to true (it's "false" for non-fragmented entries).
 Then the flag checked to determine whether processing the entry value required or not to collect parts of the actual entry value.